rupansh/nimtg-man.github.io/docs/paperplane/initial.md

 ### Before you start

-Clone this repo `git clone https://github.com/baalajimaestro/Telegram-UserBot`
+Clone this repo `git clone https://github.com/RaphielGang/Telegram-UserBot`

-Pip install all the requirements, `pip3 install -r requirements.txt`
+Install all the requirements with pip `pip3 install -r requirements.txt`

 Get your api-id (called `API_KEY` in this bot) and API_HASH from my.telegram.org.